jdotw/oapi-gokit-codegen/README.md

 `-include-tags="admin"`.
 When neither of these arguments is present, all paths are generated.

-`oapi-codegen` can filter schemas based on the option `--exclude-schemas`, which is a comma separated list of schema names.
+`oapi-gokit-codegen` can filter schemas based on the option `--exclude-schemas`, which is a comma separated list of schema names.
 For instance, `--exclude-schemas=Pet,NewPet` will exclude from generation schemas `Pet` and `NewPet`.
 This allow to have a in the same package a manually defined structure or interface and refer to it